Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 In the refrigerator

 How do you defrost pork chops in the refrigerator?
 This appliance offers the safest and easiest way to thaw frozen pork.
-The process might be slow compared to a microwave, but it results in the least amount of moisture loss and tissue damage.
+The process might be slow compared to a microwave, resulting in minor moisture loss and tissue damage.

 Here are the tips on how to do it:

-- Place your frozen pork chops in a baking dish or casserole, or any other container to help catch any drippings.
+- Place your frozen pork chops in a baking dish, casserole, or container to help catch drippings.

 - Keep the temperature of your refrigerator at about 35°F to 40°F overnight.
 This allows the chops to slowly relax and adapt, making it possible to maintain their original taste.